nguyenlan13/shelf_development/notes.md

 -has many podcasts
 -has many articles

-discussion
+comment
 -belongs to user
--belongs to discussable, polymorphic: true
+-belongs to commentable, polymorphic: true
--has many discussions, as discussable
+-has many comments, as commentable
 -has many reactions, as reactable

 reaction
 -belongs to a user
 -belongs to reactable, polymorphic: true
--has many reactions, as reactable
+-has many reactions, as reactable*

 rating
 -belongs to a user
 -belongs to a book

+fave_quote
+-belongs to a user
+-belongs to a book

 user
--has many discussions
+-has many comments
 -has many ratings
--has reactions
+-has many reactions
--has many fave quotes
+-has many fave_quotes